MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 # Young World 1, Unit 3: Apples and Crisps
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

 **This Klett unit covers food, shopping and writing a list.
-Here are some suggestions for native English speakers to delve deeper into this theme:**
+Here are some suggestions for native English speakers to read more about this theme:**

 ###  What's on Your Plate: Exploring the World of Food, by Whitney Stewart